 August 4, 2016 by Ed Kennedy

-However you started, if you’re reading this chances are pretty good you can code.
+If you’re reading this chances are pretty good you’ve got the basics of coding down.
 If you’ve not yet written even one line of code all OK! – maybe go have a quick read of Part 1 then come back – while we wait for those readers catching up let’s get a coding joke on the books;

-Well, oftentimes it is said ‘once you know these three languages you can do some front end web design and seek out work – whether in a temporary capacity or full time – as a front end designer.
+Well, oftentimes it’s said ‘once you know these three languages you can do some web design and seek out work’ – whether in a temporary capacity or full time – as a front end developer.
 The variety of these roles, the requirements of your bosses/clients and other factors vary in each job.

 Just the same as it’s very fortunate you will not be in short supply when it comes to the variety of coding editors available, so too can the sheer range and differences between all the programmes that you write code in quickly feel overwhelming to a new programmer.
 So, let’s look at a couple of good options for you and the merits they have for a new beginner.